hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250700224v1-computer-vision-for-objects-used-in-group-work-challenges-and-opport.md

 ---
 layout: default
-title: Computer Vision for Objects used in Group Work: Challenges and Opportunities
+title: "Computer Vision for Objects used in Group Work: Challenges and Opportunities"
 ---

 # Computer Vision for Objects used in Group Work: Challenges and Opportunities